diem/diem/language/move-prover/docgen/tests/sources/LibraTest.spec_inline_no_fold.md

     preburn_address: address,
     capability: &<a href="#0x1_LibraTest_BurnCapability">BurnCapability</a>&lt;CoinType&gt;
 ) <b>acquires</b> <a href="#0x1_LibraTest_CurrencyInfo">CurrencyInfo</a>, <a href="#0x1_LibraTest_Preburn">Preburn</a> {
-    // destroy the coin at the head of the preburn queue
+    // destroy the coin in the preburn to_burn area
     <a href="#0x1_LibraTest_burn_with_resource_cap">burn_with_resource_cap</a>(
         borrow_global_mut&lt;<a href="#0x1_LibraTest_Preburn">Preburn</a>&lt;CoinType&gt;&gt;(preburn_address),
         preburn_address,